JackDanna/FogentRoleplayTemplate/README.md

 ### Step 6: Determine your starting equipment

-If the Setting has an economy system, based on your characters backstory the Narrator will assign your socioeconomic status.
+If the Setting has a pre-built economy system, based on your characters backstory the Narrator will assign your socioeconomic status.
 Then you choose whether to roll for your wealth or take the average.

-If the setting doesn't have a built economy, then the players and Narrator can work together to figure out what equipment your character might have based on their backstory and Tier Of Play.
+If the setting doesn't have a pre-built economy system, then the players and Narrator can work together to figure out what equipment your character might have based on their backstory and Tier Of Play.

 ## Weapon Vocational Skill